Skip to content

 Key Findings

-• Significance of the Theorem 4.2 reduction: This establishes that any algorithm achieving pure additive error \(n^{0.99}\) can be converted to a \((1+\eta)\) multiplicative plus polylog additive algorithm—useful both for improving upper bounds and for proving lower bounds on pure additive error \(o(n)\).
+• Significance of Theorem 4.2 Reduction: Proves that algorithms with \(n^{0.99}\) pure additive error can be converted to \((1+\eta)\) multiplicative + polylog additive error algorithms—usable both for improving upper bounds and for proving \(\Omega(n)\) pure additive error lower bounds.

 Highlights & Insights

-• Shifting perspective from "breaking" to "skirting" lower bounds: Rather than attempting to improve additive error within the lower bound framework, the paper switches to a mixed error model that renders the lower bounds inapplicable.
-This approach is increasingly prevalent in differential privacy (Aamand et al., Ghazi et al.), and the paper systematically demonstrates its power in the streaming setting.
+• Paradigm shift of "Bypassing" vs. "Breaking" Lower Bounds: Instead of trying to improve additive error within the lower bound framework, the approach switches to a mixed error model where the lower bound no longer applies—a strategy becoming increasingly common in DP (Aamand et al., Ghazi et al.), which this paper systematically demonstrates for streaming.

-• Continual counting as a universal primitive: All three algorithms reduce complex streaming statistics to collections of continual counting instances, leveraging the \(O(\log^{1.5}(T))\) additive error of the Binary Tree Mechanism.
-This "reduce to counting, then exploit small counter error" design pattern may be applicable to a broader class of private streaming problems.
+• Continual Counting as a Universal Primitive: All three algorithms reduce complex streaming statistics to multiple continual counting instances, leveraging the \(O(\log^{1.5}(T))\) additive error of the Binary Tree Mechanism.
+This pattern of "reducing to counting first, then utilizing small counter error" may apply to more private streaming problems.

-• Elegant application of JL reduction in private streams: The \(\Omega(T)\) sensitivity of \(F_2\) in the original space is unavoidable, but JL projection reduces the per-coordinate sensitivity to \(O(1/\sqrt{m})\), enabling effective use of continual counters—dimensionality reduction simultaneously reduces sensitivity.
+• Elegant Application of JL Projection in Private Streams: The \(\Omega(T)\) sensitivity of the \(F_2\) moment is unavoidable in the original space, but JL projection reduces the sensitivity of each coordinate to \(O(1/\sqrt{m})\), enabling continual counters to function effectively—dimensionality reduction essentially doubles as sensitivity reduction.

 Limitations & Future Work

-• Multiplicative factor not yet constant: The multiplicative error of MinHash is \(O(\log^2 T)\), still far from the practically desirable \((1+\eta)\) constant multiplicative factor.
-The paper identifies the bottleneck as bucket count ambiguity caused by high-frequency elements, and closing this gap is the main open problem.
+• Multiplicative Factor Not Constant: MinHash's multiplicative error is \(O(\log^2 T)\), which is still significantly higher than the \((1+\eta)\) constant factor needed for practical applications.
+The paper identifies the bottleneck as bucket ambiguity caused by high-frequency elements; solving this is a major open problem.

-• Event-level privacy only: Concurrent work (Aryanfard et al.) proves that under item-level privacy, the product of multiplicative and additive errors \(\alpha\beta\) must be \(\Omega(T^{1/3})\), so the present results do not extend to the stronger item-level setting.
+• Limited to event-level privacy: Concurrent work (Aryanfard et al.) proves that under item-level privacy, the product of multiplicative and additive error \(\alpha\beta\) must be of the order \(T^{1/3}\)—thus these results cannot extend to the stronger item-level setting.

-• Suboptimal space for domain reduction: Theorem 4.1 uses poly\((T)\) space, which is far worse than the polylog space of MinHash, and the error exponent (\(\log^{10}\)) is also larger.
+• Non-optimal Space for Domain Reduction: Theorem 4.1 uses poly\((T)\) space, which is much worse than MinHash's polylog space, and the error exponent (\(\log^{10}\)) is considerably higher.

-• No empirical evaluation: As a purely theoretical work, no validation on real-world data streams is provided.
+• Lack of Experimental Validation: As a purely theoretical work, there is no verification of the algorithms' actual performance on real-world data streams.

 • vs. Jain et al. (NeurIPS '23): Proved the \(\Omega(T^{1/4})\) pure additive lower bound.
-The core contribution of the present paper is showing that this lower bound can be circumvented via mixed error, rather than improving the pure additive error within its framework.
+This paper's core contribution is showing this bound can be bypassed via mixed error rather than improved within the pure additive framework.

-• vs. Cummings et al. (2025): Used multiplicative error to obtain polylog space, but the additive error remains polynomial at \(T^{1/3}\).
-The present paper is the first to achieve both additive and multiplicative error simultaneously polylogarithmic.
+• vs. Cummings et al. (2025): Used multiplicative error for polylog space, but additive error remained polynomial \(T^{1/3}\).
+This paper is the first to achieve polylog for both additive and multiplicative error simultaneously.

-• Concurrent work (Aryanfard et al., Andersson et al., Epasto et al.): Independently study mixed error extensions to graph problems, constant-factor improvements, and space lower bounds, respectively—complementary rather than overlapping with the present work.
+• Concurrent Work (Aryanfard et al., Andersson et al., Epasto et al.): Studies graph problem extensions of mixed error, constant factor improvements, and space lower bounds, respectively, complementing rather than overlapping with this work.

 Rating

-• Novelty: ⭐⭐⭐⭐ The perspective shift of "skirting" lower bounds is insightful; the combination of MinHash and JL reduction in private streams is elegant.
+• Novelty: ⭐⭐⭐⭐ The "bypassing" strategy is insightful; the combination of MinHash and JL projection in private streams is clever.

-• Experimental Thoroughness: ⭐⭐ A purely theoretical work with no experiments, though the theoretical results comprehensively cover both distinct elements and \(F_2\).
+• Experimental Thoroughness: ⭐⭐ Purely theoretical without experiments, though theoretical results cover both DE and \(F_2\) comprehensively.

-• Value: ⭐⭐⭐⭐ Advances the theoretical frontier of private streaming algorithms; the mixed error framework offers insights applicable to a broader range of problems.
+• Value: ⭐⭐⭐⭐ Advances the theoretical boundaries of private streaming; the mixed error framework is inspiring for other problems.